Biological Effects of Radiation

 Taste Buds

-Taste buds are located on the circumvallate and fungiform papillae of the tongue and to a lesser extent on the tonsillar pillars, base of the tongue, soft palate, pharynx, and larynx.
-Hypogeusia - reduced ability or ageusia - loss of ability to taste sweet, sour, bitter, or salty substances is an early and frequent complaint associated with head and neck radiotherapy.
-Histologically, taste buds show signs of atrophy at 10 Gy.
-Higher doses will obliterate the taste buds.13
+Taste buds are primarily located on the circumvallate and fungiform papillae of the tongue, with smaller distributions on the tonsillar pillars, base of the tongue, soft palate, pharynx, and larynx.
+Hypogeusia, a reduced ability to taste, or ageusia, a complete loss of taste perception for sweet, sour, bitter, or salty substances, is an early and common complaint among patients undergoing head and neck radiotherapy.
+Histological changes in taste buds appear at 10 Gy, with higher doses leading to their complete obliteration.13

-Taste acuity may decrease by a factor of 1,000 to 10,000 due to direct radiation damage to the taste buds and/or secondary to impaired salivary function and mucositis.
-Perception of acid and bitter is affected early, whereas sweet and salt acuity is affected as treatment continues.
-Restoration of taste sensation usually occurs within 2-4 months following radiotherapy; however, some patients may experience a life-long alteration in or loss of taste perception.13
+Taste acuity may decline by a factor of 1,000 to 10,000 due to direct radiation-induced damage to the taste buds or secondary effects such as impaired salivary function and mucositis.
+Perception of acidic and bitter tastes is affected early, while sweet and salty sensations diminish as treatment progresses.
+Although taste sensation generally recovers within 2–4 months following radiotherapy, some patients may experience permanent alterations or a lifelong loss of taste perception.13